 We founded Grads in Games to help to bridge the gap between games industry education and employment.
-Search for a Star and d3t Rising Star are a series of game dev challenges.
+Search for a Star and d3t Rising Star are a series of game dev challenges which are the focal point of the GiG year.
 Students take part in creating a game or game-ready asset to an industry written brief.
 They are then judged by industry professionals, which culminates in a memorable Finals Day event.
 Get in The Game is our university advice and careers talk.
-We partner with UK games studios, who assist us with presenting actionable advice, mentorship and guidance for those looking to make their career in games.
+We partner with UK games studios, who assist us with presenting actionable advice, mentorship, and guidance for those looking to make their career in games.
 The Grads in Games Awards celebrate those working hard within video games education, from studios and universities, to lecturers and students.
 Grads in Games provide a comprehensive package of hard-won industry insight.
-Find the site here.
+Find our site here.

 A prosperous community can only be achieved when we’re all working together to provide opportunities and guidance.
 We constantly give back to the local area through a number of methods.
-We participate in frequent career fairs throughout the year with the RNN Group and Thomas Rotherham College.
+We participate in frequent careers fairs throughout the year with the RNN Group and Thomas Rotherham College.
 We also participate in the annual LEAF events at Magna.
-We constantly welcome work experience students from local schools and colleges such as Ecclesfield School, Wales High School, Saint Puis and Saint Bernards Catholic High School.
-All of the students that come to us are actively mentored and work on live projects.
-We’re active members of the BGB and Skills sub-group within Rotherham Council and both Ian Goodall and Kelly Jones are enterprise advisors within the Rotherham Area.
+We constantly welcome work experience students from local schools and colleges, such as Ecclesfield School, Wales High School, Saint Puis, and Saint Bernards Catholic High School.
+All of the students that come to us are directly mentored and work on live projects.
+We’re active members of the BGB and Skills sub-group within Rotherham Council, and both Ian Goodall and Kelly Jones are enterprise advisors within the Rotherham Area.

-We always want to leverage our position and platform to do good, and we never shy away from getting involved in charity work.
+We always want to leverage our position and platform to benefit those less fortunate, and we never shy away from getting involved in charity work.
 We sponsor several events throughout the year, including The Light Fund‘s quiz and golf day, which raises money for worthwhile charitable causes.
-We also raise awareness for conditions which our close to the heart of our team, such as Moebius Syndrome.
+We also raise awareness for conditions which are close to the heart of our team, such as Moebius Syndrome.
 We also get involved with charities within the industry.
-We have sponsored several GamesAid golf days over the last 15 years and our staff have actively engaged in charity streams independently over the years.
+We have sponsored several GamesAid golf days over the last 15 years and our staff actively engage in the annual events hosted by SpecialEffect.

 Women in Games helps to promote a positive future for the video game industry, one free of gender discrimination and where equality for all ensures that opportunity is not blocked off to the few.
 We have a number of WIGJ Ambassadors within the business who we’re incredibly proud of for their work ethic and leadership.
 They’re valuable members of our little team.
-Kirsten White and Jasmin Ali are incredibly talented recruiters, who are uniquely placed to help shape the future of the games industry workforce, with events and meet-ups planned for 2020 and beyond.
-Find the site here.
+Rebecca Wright and Jasmin Ali are incredibly talented recruiters, who are uniquely placed to help shape the future of the games industry workforce, with events and meet-ups planned for 2020 and beyond.
+Find their site here.